ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 mi»-speileil, «nd few ur no points, and
 those few, if tin io «ere any, certainly
 out of their place.
 I have sci il the
-set mons of eminent &quot; divine»&quot; »eiit t
+set mons of eminent &quot; divine»&quot; »eiit to
+the pris» «iihuui | oin k or capital, lo
+de. sig lille the divi.ions of the
+sentence ; also Ihe letters uf political
+ami kcientifio correspondents.
+Suppose
+all those had teen so printed, the
+[irinter would have been treated wit
 </td></tr></table>

 ---